Home

 Maximum size: about 18 mm.

-Identification: This is a cream to burnt-orange animal flecked with white.
-A series of processes running around the notum have clusters of fine branches at their tips, sometimes decorated with darker orange.
+Identification: This is a yellow to burnt-orange animal variably flecked with white.
+A series of processes running around the notum have clusters of sharp-tipped branches on their ends (sometimes decorated with darker orange).

-Natural history: Kaloplocamus ramosus is a moderately rare nocturnal species found in moderately to highly exposed rocky habitats and Halimeda kanaloana beds at depths of 4-12 m (13-39 ft).
+Natural history: Kaloplocamus ramosus is a rare nocturnal species found in moderately to highly exposed rocky habitats and Halimeda kanaloana beds at depths of 5-12 m (17-39 ft).
 Scott Johnson reports it apparently feeding on a branching bryozoan.
 It lays an orange, spiral egg mass that hatches in about five days in the laboratory.

-Distribution: Big Island, Maui, Oahu, Midway and Kure: widely distributed in the Indo-Pacific; introduced into the Mediterranean.
+Distribution: Big Island, Maui, Oahu, and Kure: may be widely distributed in the Indo-Pacific; introduced into the Mediterranean.

-Taxonomic notes: First recorded in Hawaii at Pupukea, Oahu by Scott Johnson on May 29, 1978.
+Taxonomic notes: It was first recorded in Hawaii at Pupukea, Oahu by Scott Johnson on May 29, 1978.
+For current purposes, the name refers to the form illustrated in Gosliner, et. al. 2008.

 Photo: CP: 17 mm: Black Rock, Maui; Aug.
 5, 2001.